hwstar/9-Valve-Sprinkler-Controller/README.md

 The board is now ready to a accept firmware upload via the serial cable.

-To comple the firmware, make sure you have renamed and modified secrets-sample.conf to secrets.conf, then run the following command in the build directory:
+To compile the firmware, make sure you have renamed and modified secrets-sample.conf to secrets.conf, then run the following command in the build directory:

 ```
 esphome run esp32-sprinkler.yaml